ableplayer/ableplayer/README.md

 - *Able Player* uses [jQuery][].
 Version 3.5.0 or higher is recommended.
     The example code below uses Google’s hosted libraries; no download required.
-- *Able Player* uses [js-cookie][] to store and retrieve user preferences in cookies.
-The example code below uses CDN’s hosted libraries;
+- *Able Player* optionally can use [js-cookie][] to store and retrieve user preferences in cookies.
+By default, preferences are stored in localStorage.
-    no download required.
+	 The example code below uses CDN’s hosted libraries; no download required.
 	 All Able Player cookies are functional cookies.
 - *AblePlayer*, as of 4.5.1, requires the use of the DOMPurify sanitizing library.
   - The default files in the root of the `/build` directory have DOMPurify bundled in.
   - Alternatively, the `build/separate-dompurify` directory houses copies of the AblePlayer files with AblePlayer code only and a stand-alone copy of the current version of DOMPurify that the project is currently using.
 These files are available for those who want to load DOMPurify via a separate file or want to use a CDN hosted version.